-Life-Threatening or Seriously Debilitating Condition - Life-threatening refers to one or all of the following:
+Life-threatening or seriously debilitating condition - Life-threatening refers to one (1) or all of the following:

-- Diseases or conditions where the likelihood of death is high unless the course of the disease is interrupted - Diseases or conditions with potentially fatal outcomes, where the end point of clinical intervention is survival

-Seriously debilitating means diseases or conditions that cause major irreversible morbidity.
+- Diseases or conditions where the likelihood of death is high unless the course of the disease is interrupted. - Diseases or conditions with potentially fatal outcomes, where the end point of clinical intervention is survival. - Seriously debilitating diseases or conditions that cause major irreversible morbidity.

-Limitation - Any provision other than an exception or a reduction, which restricts coverage under the plan.
+Limitation - Any provision other than an exception or a reduction, which restricts coverage under the Alliance.

-Medical Director - A physician, designated by the Alliance, who is responsible for the administration of the Alliance's medical programs.
+Medical director - A physician or psychologist designated by the Alliance who is responsible for the administration of the Alliance's medical or behavioral programs.

-Medically Necessary - Those covered health care services or products which are (a) furnished in accordance with professionally recognized standards of practice; (b) determined by the treating physician or qualified provider to be consistent with the medical condition; and (c) furnished at the most appropriate type, supply, and level of service which considers the potential risks, benefits, and alternatives to the patient; (d) reasonable and necessary to protect life, prevent illness, or disability, or to alleviate severe pain through the diagnosis or treatment of disease, illness, or injury.
+Medically necessary - Those covered health care services or products that are (a) furnished in accordance with professionally recognized standards of practice; (b) determined by the treating physician or qualified provider to be consistent with the medical condition, mental health or substance use disorder or condition; and (c) furnished at the most appropriate type, supply, and level of service which considers the potential risks, benefits, and alternatives to the patient; (d) reasonable and necessary to protect life, prevent illness, or disability, or to alleviate severe pain through the diagnosis or treatment of disease, illness, or injury.

-Member - A person who joins the Alliance to receive his or her health care.
+Member - A person who joins the Alliance to receive their health care.
 In this booklet, a member is also referred to as "you."
-(See also the definition for "Subscriber".)
+(See also the definition for Subscriber.)

-Member Identification (ID) Card - The identification card provided to members by the Alliance that includes the member number, PCP information, and important phone numbers.
+Member identification (ID) card - The identification card provided to members by the Alliance that includes the member number, PCP information, and important phone numbers.

-Mental Health (MH) Services - Psychoanalysis, psychotherapy, counseling, medical management, or other services most commonly provided by a qualified psychiatrist, psychologist, clinical social worker, marriage, family and child counselor or other mental health professional or paraprofessional, for diagnosis or treatment of mental or emotional disorders or the mental or emotional problems associated with an illness, injury, or any other condition.
+Mental health (MH) services - Psychotherapy, counseling, medical management, or other services most commonly provided by a qualified psychiatrist; psychologist; clinical social worker; marriage, family and child counselor; or other mental health professional or paraprofessional for diagnosis or treatment of mental or emotional disorders or the mental or emotional problems associated with an illness, injury, or any other condition (i.e., gender dysphoria/gender incongruence).
 Mental or emotional disorders include schizophrenia, schizoaffective disorder, bipolar disorder (manic-depressive illness), major depressive disorders, panic disorder, obsessive-compulsive disorder, pervasive developmental disorder or autism, anorexia nervosa, and bulimia nervosa.

-Non-formulary Drug - A drug that is not listed on the Formulary that requires an authorization from the Alliance in order to be covered.
+Non-formulary drug - A drug that is not listed on the formulary that requires authorization from the Alliance in order to be covered.

-Orthotic Device - A medically necessary support or brace designed for the support of a weak or ineffective joint, muscle, or improve the function of movable body parts.
+Orthotic device - A medically necessary support or brace designed for the support of a weak or ineffective joint or muscle, or to improve the function of movable body parts.

-Out-of-Area Services - Emergent Care or Urgent Care provided outside of the Service Area which could not be delayed until member returned to the service area.
+Out-of-area services - Emergent care or urgent care provided outside of the service area which could not be delayed until the member returned to the service area.